wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.5.1 =
+* NEW: css class "relegation" for teams that need to go into relegation
+* NEW: settings for number of teams that ascend, descend or need to go into relegation
+* NEW: set background colors for teams that ascend, descend or need to go into relegation
+* BUGFIX: row colors for ascending/descending teams

 = 3.5 =
 * NEW: cut down standings to home teams with surrounding teams.
 Attribute home=X where X is an integer controling the number of surrounding teams up and down